ChloeL-E/msp3-trailfinders/README.md

 - [TableMagic](https://stevecat.net/table-magic/) for creating the testing table

 - [GeeksforGeeks](https://www.geeksforgeeks.org/python-404-error-handling-in-flask/) and [Flask](https://flask.palletsprojects.com/en/2.3.x/errorhandling/) for assistance in error handling

+- [Katrina Kirschs'](https://blog.hubspot.com/marketing/hero-image) blog on Hubspot was helpful when designing the layout of the website and decisions around styling of the hero image.

 - Content was written by Chloe Livingstone-Evans.